micahwierenga/css-selector-basics/readme.md

 #### Internal Style Sheets

-If a _single page_ has a unique style, you could use an internal style sheet - these are defined and written in your HTML using the `<style>` element, inside the head section of an HTML page:
+If a _single page_ has a unique style, you could use an internal style sheet.
+These are defined and written in your HTML using the `<style>` element, inside the head section of an HTML page:

 ```html